CAKE Software License and Service Agreement

 (d) “Corporate Affiliate” means any entity now or hereafter that (i) directly or indirectly owns or controls, is owned or controlled by, or is under common ownership or control with a given Party, and (ii) is under common management with a given Party.

 (e) “Customer Data” means all information, data, and other content that is provided by Customer or its Authorized Users to Supplier, or Supplier’s Corporate Affiliates or Personnel, through Customer’s or its Authorized Users’ use of the Applications, including any of the foregoing that is provided to Customer by a Partner or collected by Customer on behalf of a Partner, as well as all information, data, and other content created specifically for Customer as a result of processing the same through the Applications, but only to the extent that any such information, data, and other content does not contain any Supplier Materials.
+Customer Data includes Personal Information to the extent that Personal Information is provided to Supplier by Customer or collected by Supplier on behalf of the Customer.

 (f) “Documentation” means the technical and functional documentation that Supplier distributes in connection with is Products, as revised by Supplier from time to time, and which may include end user manuals, operation instructions, installation guides, release notes, and on-line help files regarding the use of the Products.